Latest Rainbow Six Siege Operator Tier List 2026 (Y11S1)

-With over 85 million players worldwide, Rainbow Six Siege now features 78 operators as of Y10S4.
-The Thatcher rework, hard breach buffs, and introduction of the new PMR90A2 weapon have dramatically shifted the meta, leaving many last season's top picks no longer as viable.
+With over 100 million registered players, Rainbow Six Siege now features 79 operators as of Y11S1.
+The arrival of Solid Snake in Operation Silent Hunt, major F2 weapon buffs, ballistic shield nerfs, and the Skopós rework have dramatically shifted the meta, leaving many last season's top picks no longer as viable.

 In the current environment, it's crucial to know which operators are worth your time, which ones are rank traps despite appearing strong, and what team compositions work best.